NCAR/wxrisk/pages/about/scenario.md

 ### Saturday ###

-You wake up early and immediately pull out your phone and look at the NHC webpage.
+The next morning you immediately pull out your phone and look at the NHC webpage.
 You see the following:

 <img src="../../images/scenario_1/dorian_20190831_Saturday_08AM.PNG" alt="Cone of uncertainty graphic for a storm now predicted to recurve out to sea, but still come close to your area" style="display: block; margin: auto; max-height: 600px;">